jeffscottbrown/grails-core/CONTRIBUTING.md

 * A git client
 * An Editor such as [IntelliJ](https://www.jetbrains.com/idea/).

-Once you have the pre-requisite packages installed, the next step is to download the Grails source code, which is hosted at [GitHub](http://github.com) in several repositories owned by the http://github.com/grails["grails" GitHub user].
+Once you have the pre-requisite packages installed, the next step is to download the Grails source code, which is hosted at [GitHub](http://github.com) in several repositories owned by the ["grails" GitHub user](http://github.com/grails).
 This is a simple case of cloning the repository you're interested in.
 For example, to get the core framework run:

     git clone http://github.com/grails/grails-core.git